0xhoang/go-kit/README.md

 Change here is `aasm_state` from `submitted` to `succeeded`

-And with idea [AASM - State machines](https://github.com/aasm/aasm), we can add more state to handle more case
+And with idea [AASM - State machines](https://github.com/aasm/aasm), we can add more state to handle more case Apply Worker Pool (Go routine) to resolved performance of job